Beta Alanine Bodybuilding Benefits

 See Wikipedia article on Beta Alanine.

-How does Beta Alanine work?
+How does Beta Alanine work within the body?

 Beta alanine is an amino acid that binds with Histidine (another amino acid) to form Carnosine.
 Carnosine is a dipeptide that delays muscle fatigue, thus allowing you to do another rep or two, which then stimulates greater muscle growth!